BAFinder/bafinder.github.io/README.md

 ### Citation

-If you use BAFinder software or libraries in your published work, please cite the BAFinder paper.
+If you use BAFinder software or libraries in your published work, please cite the BAFinder paper:<br>
+BAFinder: A Software for Unknown Bile Acid Identification Using Accurate Mass LC-MS/MS in Positive and Negative Modes<br> DOI:10.1021/acs.analchem.1c05648

 ### Contact